Yanka Kupala: Personal life

-The names of two women are still remembered when it comes to Yanka Kupala’s personal life: his wife Vladislava Stankevich (Lutsevich) and his muse Paulina Miadzyolka.
-Miadzelka met Yanka Kupala in 1909 at her friend Stankevich's house in Vilnya (Vilnius).
-From her memoir Сцежкамі жыцця (Paths of life):

-"Kupala was making jokes, asking if there are many beautiful girls in Vilnya.
+The names of two women are still remembered when it comes to Yanka Kupala’s personal life: his wife Vladislava Stankevich (Lutsevich) and his muse Paulina Myadzyolka.
+Myadzyolka met Yanka Kupala in 1909 at her friend Stankevich's house in Vilnya (Vilnius).
+From her memoir Сцежкамі жыцця (Paths of Life): "Kupala was making jokes, asking if there are many beautiful girls in Vilnya.
 I frowned and kept silent, unhappy with the playful nature of the conversation."

-The encounter with Paulina Miadzelka sank so deep into Kupala’s mind that in four years he named his new play Paulinka and even invited Miadzelka to play a lead role.
+The encounter with Paulina Myadzyolka sank so deep into Kupala’s mind that in four years he named his new play Paulinka and even invited Myadzyolka to play a lead role.
 The aspiring actress accepted the offer and kept communicating with the author.

 Kupala married Vladislava Stankevich in 1916 in Saints Peter and Paul Cathedral, Moscow.
-There is a comment in Paulina Miadzelka’s memoir that she only learned about the marriage of Kupala and her friend a full year after the ceremony.
+There is a comment in Paulina Myadzyolka’s memoir that she only learned about the marriage of Kupala and her friend a full year after the ceremony.

 The marriage of Yanka Kupala and Vladislava Lutsevich lasted for over 25 years.
 When the poet died in 1942, his always energetic wife took it very heavily.
 She decided to devote her life to preserving the memory of her late husband.
 It was Vladislava Lutsevich who created and became the director of the Museum of Yanka Kupala in Minsk.